-Another education trend in the field is HR Directors with a Ph.D. and/or a Juris Doctor (J.D.) law degree.
+Some HR Directors have already obtained a Ph.D. and/or a Juris Doctor (J.D.) law degree.
 Because many HR responsibilities involve legal compliance, a strong understanding of the law is helpful.
 Usually, people in these positions started out as labor and employment lawyers and then moved into HR, rather than going straight from law school to HR.

 The increasing complexity of employment law, the large amounts of money awarded in lawsuits, and the sue anyone anytime for any amount attitudes that have developed, especially in the US, make law degrees for HR staff sought after and appreciated.

-Many longer term HR professionals argue that a degree is unnecessary, that they built a successful career up to and including positions as Vice President, without a degree.
+Many long-term HR professionals argue that a degree is unnecessary, that they built a successful career up to and including positions as Vice President, without one.
 But, this is not the trend for jobs in HR.
 An HR professional, who wants to participate in the strategic leadership of a business, needs a degree.

 Degrees in Human Resources

-The type of degree you have can vary in HR.
-In one client HR department, the HR staff had degrees in Political Science, Business, Social Work, Elementary Education, IT, and other non-HR degree areas.
-Several of these people had master's degrees in HR, but their bachelor's degrees were in different subjects.
+The type of degree you have for a job in HR can vary.
+There are HR employees with degrees in Political Science, Business, Social Work, Elementary Education, IT, and other non-HR degree areas.
+Many employees have Master's Degrees in HR, with bachelor's degrees were in different subjects.